Wall Street Pummels Comstock Resources Inc. (CRK) After Recent Earnings Report

 CRK’s Market Performance

-CRK stocks went down by -6.22% for the week, with a monthly jump of 15.96% and a quarterly performance of -13.30%, while its annual performance rate touched 140.58%.
-The volatility ratio for the week stands at 5.05% while the volatility levels for the past 30 days are set at 5.98% for Comstock Resources Inc. The simple moving average for the period of the last 20 days is -1.32% for CRK stocks with a simple moving average of 43.13% for the last 200 days.
+CRK stocks went up by 3.91% for the week, with a monthly jump of 15.33% and a quarterly performance of -0.60%, while its annual performance rate touched 148.63%.
+The volatility ratio for the week stands at 4.65% while the volatility levels for the past 30 days are set at 5.73% for Comstock Resources Inc. The simple moving average for the period of the last 20 days is 5.96% for CRK stocks with a simple moving average of 54.07% for the last 200 days.

 Analysts’ Opinion of CRK